jenciso/kubernetes-kafka/README.md

 ### Kafka as Kubernetes StatefulSet

-Kafka is run as a Kubernetes StatefulSet (or PetSet in older versions).
+Kafka runs as a Kubernetes StatefulSet (or PetSet in older versions - helm chart auotmatically chooses supported resource type).

 #### Storage

 Kafka can be run with or without persitent volumes.

 When running with persitent volumes, the data is saved on instance or node crash.
 When running without persitent volumes, the data is stored locally on the node a kubernetes node loss may result in data loss, so high-availability and resiliency should be supported by kafka mechanisms, e.g. setting replication factor sufficiently high.